mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

 BiMDP defines a framework for more general flow sequences, involving top-down processes (e.g. for error backpropagation) and loops.
 So the *bi* in BiMDP primarily stands for *bidirectional*.
-It also adds a couple of other features, like a standartized way to transport additional data, and a HTML based flow inspection utility.
-Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported seperately as ``bimdp`` (BiMDP is included in the standard MDP installation):
+It also adds a couple of other features, like a standardized way to transport additional data, and a HTML based flow inspection utility.
+Because BiMDP is a rather large addition and changes a few things compared to standard MDP it is not included in ``mdp`` but must be imported separately as ``bimdp`` (BiMDP is included in the standard MDP installation):
 ::

     >>> import bimdp

 ..
 Warning::
-      BiMDP is a new addition to MDP.
+    BiMDP is a relatively new addition to MDP (it was added in MDP 2.6).
     Even though it already went through long testing and several refactoring rounds it is still not as mature and polished as the rest of MDP.
 The API of BiMDP should be stable now, we don't expect any significant breakages in the future.

 Here is a brief summary of the most important new features in BiMDP: